September 16, 2020

 Sleep apnea is a condition that affects millions of Americans, keeping them from the good night’s rest they deserve.
 It occurs when the airway becomes obstructed by relaxed throat muscles or the tongue, leading to difficulty breathing while asleep.
 This interrupted breathing causes those affected to awaken throughout the night—usually without even realizing it.
 Unfortunately, poor sleep is just the beginning of the problems that sleep apnea can cause.
 Read on to learn why this issue can be detrimental to your health and day to day life.

-But First, How Do You Know if You Have Sleep Apnea?
+How Do You Know if You Have Sleep Apnea?

 It’s estimated that around 80% of sleep apnea cases are left untreated because it occurs during the night so it can be difficult to notice.
 However, you and your sleeping partner should be aware of these common warning signs: